Alawi93/DevUp/README.md

 - **Stateful CSS**
   - The generic HTML template supports displays in three modes, based on the client state: ``not-logged-in``, ``developer`` and ``admin``.
 The display is always in one of these modes, making it a stateful approach.
 What's displayed for each mode is governed by CSS propertites being added or removed to a main wrapper.
-JavaScript is then used to dynamcially trigger a certian mode<br>
+JavaScript is then used to dynamcially trigger a certian mode.<br>
   The below takes place in the Javascript scope ``clientManager``, and is issued upon changes in the current client object ``clientManager.client``.
     ```javascript
      viewAdapt: function (clientProfile) {